Our blogs

 Phonics

-Some of us have continued to learn the different ai spellings: a in acorn and ea in great.
+Some of us have continued to explore the different oa spellings, focusing on ol in cold and oul in shoulder.

 Maths